kolbjornengeland/EvaluateSeasonalScenarios/README.md

 ## Preprosessing of files: Creating Transformations for flood values
 Fits gumbel distributions to annual maxima of observed and simulated streamflow.
-Write the parameters to file HBVsim_path is here the path to folder with HBV simulations of streamflow Qobs_path is path to where the observed streamflows are stored outfile is here the name of the output file
+Write the parameters to file HBVsim_path is the path to folder with HBV simulations of streamflow Qobs_path is the path to where the observed streamflows are stored outfile is the name of the output file

 ```R
 HBV='inst/Hydra2_6004'